Inventua/nucleus-core/Nucleus.Core.Modules/Nucleus.Modules.ContactUs/Documentation/ContactUs.md

 ![Contact Us Module Screenshot](ContactUs.png)

-To change settings for the module, click the `Settings` tab.
+You can control the display and other settings in the module settings page.

 ![Settings](ContactUs-settings.png)